 How to choose the best cheap wireless earbuds for you

 Obviously, price is a big consideration when looking for the best cheap wireless earbuds.
-Many cheap models have listed prices of less than $100, but with sales and discounts at online retailers, you can easily bag a bargain for even less.
+Many cheap models have listed prices of less than AU$150, but with sales and discounts at online retailers, you can easily bag a bargain for even less.
 You may even find more expensive earbuds have their prices significantly discounted, too, but because these aren't guaranteed, we haven't listed them in this article.

 Any money you save on your earbuds purchase won't do you much good if you're constantly needing to recharge your audio gear.
 So pay attention to rated battery life and whether any carrying case comes with the earbuds to provide additional power.
 You'll also want to see what reviews from both professional testers and people who bought the earbuds have to say about sound quality.
 That goes for both listening to music via the earbuds as well as fielding phone calls.

 How well wireless earbuds fit your ears can vary from person to person.
 But some models come with additional tips and fins to offer something approaching a customised fit.
 Without the right fit, you're not going to be able to take full advantage of your earbuds' audio capabilities.